mailsac/mailsac-examples/services/api_calls/api_calls.rst

 API Calls
 =========

 API Calls are used to meter usage of the Mailsac service.
+API Call usage resets on the first of the month UTC.

 What Counts as an API Call?
 ---------------------------